cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 (3) Write your own Operator, either from scratch or using a suitable
     framework.

-Operators are application specific and their functionality ranges from a simple installation script to sophisticated logic that handles upgrades, backups and failures.
+Operators are application-specific and their functionality ranges from a simple installation script to sophisticated logic that handles upgrades, backups and failures.
 It takes time and effort to find the right Operator in a public registry, at the cost of oversized or missing